jennybc/gapminder/data-raw/README.md

 Cleaning history

 -   2010: The first time I documented cleaning this dataset.
 I started with delimited files I exported from Excel.
 Not present in this repo.
 -   2014: I re-cleaned the data and (mostly) forced myself to pull it straight out of the spreadsheets.
 Used the `gdata` package.
 It was kind of painful, due to encoding and other issues.
-See these scripts here *link to version of this directory at initial CRAN release*.
+See the scripts in this state in [v0.1.0](https://github.com/jennybc/gapminder/tree/v0.1.0/data-raw).
 -   2015: I revisited the cleaning and switched to `readxl`.
 This was much less painful.
 Present day.

 [01\_extract-from-excel-pop.R](01_extract-from-excel-pop.R) | [01\_extract-from-excel-pop.md](01_extract-from-excel-pop.md) | [01\_pop.tsv](01_pop.tsv)